-Service dogs do phenomenal work to keep their handlers safe and happy, but they have to be trained professionally before they get to this point.
+Service dogs do phenomenal work to keep their handlers safe and happy, but many are professionally trained before they get to this point.

 Service Dog Training Cost

 The cost of service dog training is expensive and can total between $10,000 to $30,000 depending on what type of training the dog requires.

 However, pooches who only require basic training, like for alerting, can be a lot cheaper to train.
-If you want to train your pet dog to become a service dog, then the cost of training them depends on their current level of obedience, what type of skills they need to be taught (e.g., guiding, alerting, emotional support), and how quickly they learn.
+If you want to train your pet dog to become a service dog, then the cost of training them depends on their current level of obedience, what type of skills they need to be taught (e.g., guiding, alerting, etc.), and how quickly they learn.

 Depending on where you live, the price of training sessions can vary.
 Typically, a one-hour session with a reputable dog trainer will cost between $150 and $250.
 But, how long does it take to train a service dog?

 Applying for a service dog from a non-profit organization is a cheaper route, but you are not guaranteed a dog just by applying.

 The parents of these pooches were selected as breeders due to their desirable traits like intelligence, attentiveness, and calm temperament.

-For example, if the dog is being trained to support the blind or visually impaired, then part of the canine’s teaching will include navigating obstacles, stopping at curbs, and identifying dangers such as traffic.
+For example, if the dog is being trained to support the blind or visually impaired, then part of the canine’s teaching will include navigating obstacles and intelligent disobedience.

 The Cost Of Owning A Service Dog

 All dogs require high-quality food to keep them healthy, but as service dogs are typically more active than pet dogs, so they will require a diet that is a bit higher in protein to suit their energy needs.

 Most owners only spend around $25 to $50 on dog toys each year, but if your dog is an aggressive chewer, then you may need to replace toys frequently.
 This obviously drives up the price.

 Your dog also needs to be treated for fleas and worms on a regular basis.
 Flea treatments should be used every four to six weeks, whilst worming treatments should be used every three months.

 For dogs with long-haired coats, frequent visits to a groomer may be necessary in order to prevent matted fur and tangles.
 A grooming appointment can cost between $30 to $90.